liucar/doublet-solver/README.md

   shortest path between the start word and end word.
 This is achieved through breadth-first traversal.

-- Dictionary created from knuth.txt
+- Dictionary created from "knuth.txt"

 - No possible path will output “None”